-I am part of a problem of forgetting, and hiding, our problematic experiences of anxiety.
-As if remembering, and communicating, our problematic anxiety rendered us socially toxic.
-This absence is a significant problem because what cannot be remembered tends to be repeated.
-So in this blog I will remember, and communicate, some of my struggles with anxiety.
-My feelings while writing this blog included embarrassment, nausea, guilt and shame.
-Before relief at sharing my experience and creating a new memory.
-I will begin with remembering my childhood anxiety.
+I am part of the problem of forgetting experiences of anxiety.
+As if remembering our anxiety made it more likely to be repeated.
+In fact, as Freud identified, what cannot be remembered is actually more likely to be repeated.
+So in this blog I will remember some of my struggles with anxiety.
+Creating new more helpful memories of my anxious experiences.
+My feelings while writing this blog included anxiety, embarrassment, guilt and shame.
+Clear signs I need a new memory.
+I begin this process by remembering my childhood anxiety.

 I found myself avoiding difficult conversations, standing up for myself, learning sign language, saying what I needed and protecting others from harm.
 Not doing the things I knew to be right.
 Feeling too sacred to do them.
 This, unsurprisingly, led to feelings of guilt and shame.
 The beginnings of a depression I have described in another blog.